Finding optimal rigidity

-This Tip & Trick will expose a common misunderstanding about sandwich structures, causing designers to often overestimate their overall stiffness or to stiffen them in a less than optimal fashion.
+One common misunderstanding about sandwich structures leads many designers to overestimate overall stiffness or to stiffen sandwich structures in a less than optimal fashion.

-Sandwich panels are often compared to I-beams, where the facesheets are homologous to the I-beam’s flanges while the core represents the beam’s web.
+Sandwich panels are often compared to I-beams, where the facesheets are homologous to the I-beam’s flanges and the core represents the beam’s web.

 Figure 1 –Sandwich structure I-Beam Analogy